 We’re gardeners, not doctors, please contact a tree arborist you can trust to manage your garden.
 Please consult a physician about using herbal remedies especially if you’re nursing, pregnant, or on any medications.

 Kratom is a much sought after and commonly used herb that is found in almost all the tropical forests of Southeast Asian countries such as Indonesia, Thailand, Malaysia, and surrounding areas.
-It is an herb that belongs to the coffee plant, Mitragyna Speciosa.
+It is an herb that belongs to the coffee plant and you can obtain it on ravecoffee.co.uk very easily, Mitragyna Speciosa.
 However, like all other plants and trees, it needs the right climate, the right soil and other conditions to grow properly, have a peek at these guys here to know more details about kratom.

 One of the easiest ways to preserve herbs is to dry them for tea.
 For best results check out our guide to harvesting & preserving herbs which you can find here.
 Here are just a few of the easy to grow herbs you can use for tea and their properties.
 For more ideas check out our medicinal herbs section.